-Every year, I answer thousands of carpet questions from savvy homeowners.
-Many homeowners say they are unhappy with the carpet they purchased from a national carpet retailer and have trouble getting any recourse with a complaint.
-These often include:
+I receive way too many of emails from homeowners who say they are unhappy with the carpet they purchased from nationally advertised carpet retailers and have had trouble getting any recourse regarding their carpet complaints.

-Homeowners write to me hoping I can help them get their carpet problems resolved.
+Homeowners email me hoping I can help them get their carpet problems resolved.
 They are often upset or angry about they way they are being treated.
 Unfortunately for most homeowners, it's already too late and the damage has been done.
 When they email me they often say something like;

 1. Bad or Poor Quality Installation

-Unfortunately most installation warranties expire after one year, so if you don't call and get it resolved within the first year you will have to pay to have the carpet re-stretched.
-Bad installation can easily cost you hundreds in repair and re-stretch fees and potentially reduce the life span of your carpet.
+Unfortunately most carpet installation warranties expire after one year, so if you don't call and get it resolved within the first year you will have to pay to have the carpet re-stretched.

 2. Defective Carpet